 Acute pain – pain that starts suddenly and lasts a short time, possibly for a few days or weeks.
 It may be mild or severe.
 Acute pain usually occurs because the body is hurt or injured in some way, but it generally disappears when the body has healed.

-Breakthrough pain – a sudden flare-up of pain that can occur despite taking regular pain medicine for cancer pain.
-It may happen because the dose of medicine is not high enough or because the pain changes when the person changes position or moves around.
-Other causes of breakthrough pain include stress, anxiety or other illnesses.
+Breakthrough pain – a sudden flare-up of pain that can occur despite taking regular pain medicine.
+It may happen because the dose of medicine is not high enough or because the pain changes when you move around.
+Other causes include stress, anxiety or other illnesses.

 Nerve (neuropathic) pain – pain caused by pressure on nerves or the spinal cord, or by nerve damage.
-It can come and go.
 People often describe nerve pain as numbness, burning or tingling, or 'pins and needles'.
-Nerve pain can occur anywhere nerves get damaged.
-Nerve damage from some chemotherapy drugs is felt as pain in the hands and feet and is called peripheral neuropathy.
+Nerve pain can occur anywhere nerves get damaged, and the pain may come and go.

 Bone pain – pain caused by cancer spreading to the bones and damaging bone tissue in one or more areas.
 It is often described as dull, aching or throbbing, and it may be worse at night.

 Soft tissue pain – pain caused by damage to or pressure on soft tissue, including muscle.
 The pain is often described as sharp, aching or throbbing.

 Visceral pain – pain caused by damage to or pressure on internal organs.
 Visceral pain can be difficult to pinpoint.
 It may cause some people to feel sick in the stomach and is often described as having a throbbing sensation.

 Referred pain – pain that is felt in a different area of the body from the area that is damaged.

 Localised pain – pain at the spot where there’s a problem.